dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 the information that you've given to several people and you need to know how they're connected.
-If you're up against a well lubricated machine that facilitates undercover activity, then the connections will difficult to perceive.
+If you're up against a well lubricated machine that facilitates undercover activity, then the connections will be difficult to perceive.
 If you're fighting a surveillance apparatus, then you may need to be aware that they have information you never disclosed to anyone.
-If someone has information that you have never disclosed to anyone or they have information that you only ever disclosed to one person, that's a major red flag.
+If someone has information that you have never disclosed to anyone or they have information that you only ever disclosed to one person, that's a red flag.

 <a name="everything-has-a-purpose"/>